totally-not-frito-lays/totally-not-frito-lays/README.md

 # Hello there

 I'm a software engineer dabbling in anything related to CS Education.
 I specialize in short-form workshops, bringing 6th-12th grade students from no-code to low-code and from low-code to full-code projects.
+It's been a long process trying to migrate everything over to GitHub but like all organization debt, it's a work in progress.

 ## Developing Lifemap